BroadbandForum/usp/docs/specification/index.md

 `bytes sender_cert`

 Optional.
-The PEM encoded certificate, or certificate chain, of the sending USP Endpoint used to provide the signature in the `mac_signature` field, when integrity protection is used and the payload security mechanism doesn’t provide the mechanism to generate the `mac_signature`.
+The PEM encoded certificate, or certificate chain, of the sending USP Endpoint used to provide the signature in the `mac_signature` field, when integrity protection is used and the payload security mechanism doesn't provide the mechanism to generate the `mac_signature`.

 `oneof record_type`